rana-abhishek/nayan-blog/source/_posts/App-Heartbeat.md

 - sessions
 ---

 This is an era of mobile technology where everyone is a smartphone user.
 To be able to use a smartphone we need to ‘Interact’ with it.
 A simple touch with a finger to open an app is an example of this ‘interact’ and this phenomenon is called ‘User Interaction’.
-If a user does not interact for a while, then heartbeat of application will stop.
+Heart of application will continue beat,as long as user interact.
+Heartbeat is used to calculate sessions,for how much time a user is interacted with application.
+When a user is started using app, we create a session.
+A session has two values, start time and end time.
+For a new session both start and end time will same (current time of system).
+Every one minute, we check that, is user interacted or not.
+If user is interacted then we update that session by changing its end time (now end time for that session will be current time of system).
+If user is not interacted then we create a new session.
+Reason behind to create a heartbeat of application , we will have at least 60 seconds lost.

 {% asset_img heartbeat.jpeg Image_1 %}